adfinis/timedctl/README.md

 ## Local development
 Clone the repository and install the dependencies with `poetry install`.
 You can now run the project with `poetry run timedctl`.
 For building wheels, you can use `poetry build`.
+Run tests with `poetry run pytest --cov --cov-fail-under 100`.

 ## Known issues
 * Make sure to have a polkit-agent running, otherwise the poetry installation during the installation on arch might fail.
 * You need a keyring installed in order for timedctl to store the SSO token, for example `gnome-keyring`.

 ## Feature roadmap
 - [x] SSO auth